capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 #### Testing

-The old test suite for Capistrano was purely unit tests, and didn't cover a wide varity of problem cases, specifically nothing in the `deploy.rb` (that is the actual *deployment* code) was tested at all; because of having our own DSL implementation, and other slightly odd design points, it was painful to test the actual *recipes*.
+The old test suite for Capistrano was purely unit tests, and didn't cover a wide variety of problem cases, specifically nothing in the `deploy.rb` (that is the actual *deployment* code) was tested at all; because of having our own DSL implementation, and other slightly odd design points, it was painful to test the actual *recipes*.